yuxwind/epsilonResnet/README.md

 ## cifar10-epsilon-resnet.py
 It is to train our model on cifar10.
-The experiment results on Pre-activation ResNet(the orange line), Pre-activation ResNet(the purple line), and epsilon-ResNet(the blue line) of 110 layers are shown as below:
+The experiment results on Pre-activation ResNet(the orange line), Pre-activation ResNet(the purple line), and &epsilon;-ResNet(the blue line) of 110 layers with &epsilon; of 2.5 are shown as below:

 ![cifar10-val-error](figures/cifar10-val-error.png)